Rutka Laskier: Biography

 Rutka Laskier was born in Kraków to Dwojra Hampel, daughter of Abram Chil Hampel, and Jakub Laskier, who worked as a bank officer.
 Her family was well-off.
 Her grandfather served as co-owner of Laskier-Kleinberg & Co, a milling company that owned and operated a grist mill.
 She attended the Furstenberg Gymnasium, at the time a private school for Jewish students.

-In 1939, the municipal government was taken over by the German Nazi Party (NSDAP) following the city's surrender during the German invasion of Poland.
+In 1933, the municipal government in Danzig, where the Laskier family lived, was taken over by the German Nazi Party (NSDAP).
 It quickly began to engage in anti-Semitic violence and state-sponsored discrimination.
 Many Jews were fired from their positions and fled Danzig.

-Rutka moved with her family to the southern Polish city of Będzin, from whence her paternal grandparents hailed.
+Rutka moved with her family to the southern Polish city of Będzin, whence her paternal grandparents hailed.
 Following the German invasion of Poland, while in the Będzin Ghetto, Rutka Laskier, age 14, wrote a 60-page diary in Polish, chronicling several months of her life under the Nazi rule in 1943.
 Her diary remained in the hands of Rutka's surviving friend for 64 years and was not released to the public until 2005.